 The command creates an ANF volume with a name <aNF volume name> that the user specifies.
 On execution, the ANF instance ID is displayed.
-ANF volume IDs can also be seen if the command cmjob list-anf-volumes is run. - (b) Jobs can then be submitted with the --anf-volume option, in a format similar to: cmjob submit --anf-volume ANF volume name, or ANF volume ID> and the jobs then use the pre-created instance. - (c) Unlike the --on-demand-anf option, the ANF volume is not deleted when the job ends.
+ANF volume IDs can also be seen if the command cmjob list-anf-volumes is run. - (b) Jobs can then be submitted with the --anf-volume option, in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume ANF volume in a format similar to: cmjob submit --anf-volume in a format similar to: cmjob submit simila - (c) Unlike the --on-demand-anf option, the ANF volume is not deleted when the job ends.
 So, after use, the instance must be deleted explicitly with a command in a form such as: cmjob delete-anf-volume ANF volume name, or ANF volume ID>